Skip to Content

 ssh-keygen -t ed25519 -C "[key_name]"

-3. Choose a location to save the public and private keys.
+3. Choose a location to save the keys.

 4. Do not set a password when prompted.